 The hotel has a stunning swimming pool located in front of the hotel right next to the sea.
 The views out are wonderful, although it is on a shipping lane which on the plus side does in itself reflect nicely off the nautical theme of the hotel.

-There are three restaurants including History and the Terrace Grill which specializes in fresh seafood.
+There are three restaurants including History and the Terrace Grill which specialises in fresh seafood.
 We think the food is some of the best in Kerala, so even if you don't end up staying here, you might want to come along for dinner.

 At Brunton Boatyard there are 26 Rooms in total, all sea facing with four deluxe suites and 22 standard rooms all individually decorated with an eclectic blend of English, Portuguese and Dutch influences.
-Soaring ceilings, hanging fans, and everywhere, artifacts and curios from the great age of steam and sail.
+Soaring ceilings, hanging fans, and everywhere, artefacts and curios from the great age of steam and sail.
 In-room amenities include minibar, TV, air-con and Ayurvedic products from Biotique.

 Children are welcome to come and stay at Brunton Boatyard.
 A cot or an extra bed can be added to parents' room and a babysitting service can be requested if needed.

-The hotel have an outdoor swimming pool located is on the edge of the harbor front.
-There is an Ayurvedic Center for basic treatments and massages for those guests who want to relax or perhaps learn about the wonders of Keralan food enjoy a cooking session with one of the Hotel's chefs.
+The hotel have an outdoor swimming pool located is on the edge of the harbour front.
+There is an Ayurvedic Centre for basic treatments and massages for those guests who want to relax or perhaps learn about the wonders of Keralan food enjoy a cooking session with one of the Hotel's chefs.
 For those guests who want to unwind after a day exploring the city enjoy some time in the library reading one of the many novels.